kbrose/vsc-python-indent/README.md

 ## Caveats

-This extension is relatively new, and may have problems.
-Some known caveats are listed below.
+Known caveats are listed below.

 * Using tabs (`\t`) for your indentation will likely not work.
 * If your python code is not correctly formatted, you may not get correct indentation.